zulip/zulip-mobile/docs/developer-guide.md

 ## Formatting code using prettier

+* Using the Visual Studio Code editor - install the `prettier-vscode` extension
 * Using atom editor - install the `prettier-atom` plugin
 * Using the command line - run `yarn prettier`